Anti-CLEC14A Antibody (Rabbit Polyclonal antibody) General Information

 Produced in rabbits immunized with purified, recombinant Mouse CLEC14A (Catalog#50304-M08H; NP_080085.3; Met 1-Thr 386).
 Total IgG was purified by Protein A affinity chromatography

 This antibody can be stored at 2℃-8℃ for one month without detectable loss of activity.
-Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -70℃.
+Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -80℃.
 Preservative-Free.
 Sodium azide is recommended to avoid contamination (final concentration 0.05%-0.1%).
 It is toxic to cells and should be disposed of properly.
 Avoid repeated freeze-thaw cycles.

 C-type lectin domain family 14 member A, also known as Epidermal growth factor receptor 5 and CLEC14A, is a member of the C-type lectin domain (CTLD) family that contains one c-type lectin domain and one EGF-like domain.
 Mouse CLEC14A is a 459 amino acid single-pass type I membrane protein.
 The superfamily of proteins containing C-type lectin-like domains (CTLDs) is a large group of extracellular Metazoan proteins with diverse functions.
 The CTLD structure has a characteristic double-loop ('loop-in-a-loop') stabilized by two highly conserved disulfide bridges located at the bases of the loops, as well as a set of conserved hydrophobic and polar interactions.
 Members of the C-type lectin/C-type lectin-like domain (CTL/CTLD) superfamily share a common fold and are involved in a variety of functions, such as generalized defense mechanisms against foreign agents, discrimination between healthy and pathogen-infected cells, and endocytosis and blood coagulation.
 Genome-level studies on human, elegans and melanogaster demonstrated almost complete divergence among invertebrate and mammalian families of CTLD-containing proteins (CTLDcps).
 The vertebrate CTLDcp families were essentially formed early in vertebrate evolution and are completely different from the invertebrate families.
 The composition of the CTLDcp superfamily in fish and mammals suggests that large scale duplication events played an important role in the evolution of vertebrates.